amitxv/PC-Tuning/docs/post-install.md

 I'm not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.
 The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.

+- If you plan on editing ``minimal-services.ini``, then learn the [syntax of the config file](https://github.com/amitxv/service-list-builder#usage-and-program-logic)

 - The ``High precision event timer`` device in Device Manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
 The only way that I'm aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)

 - Use the command below to prevent the [Software Protection service attempting to register a restart every 30s](/media/software-protection-error.png) while services are disabled.
 I'm not sure what the problematic service is, but online sources point to Task Scheduler